CUBRID/cubrid-testtools/doc/ha_shell_guide.md

 # HA Shell Test Guide
-# 1 Test Introduction
+# 1. Test Objective
-HA Shell test suit is used to test CUBRID HA features.
-To run a HA shell case, we usually need at least two machines.
-But sometimes, we need more than two machines.
-So HA shell test is divided to two categories:
+HA Shell test suite is used to test CUBRID HA feature.
+To run a HA shell case, we usually need at least two servers.
+But sometimes, we need more than two servers.
+So HA test cases are divided to two categories:
-1. The HA shell cases which can be run on two machines.
-The cases are put in 'HA' case path.
-And these cases are executed for each CI build.
-2. The other HA shell cases.
-The cases are put in 'shell_ext' path.
-And these cases are usually run before a release.
+* `HA Shell`: Located in `https://github.com/CUBRID/cubrid-testcases-private/tree/develop/HA/shell` and scheduled by daily.
+Each test case can only run on two servers.
+* `Shell_ext`: Located in `https://github.com/CUBRID/cubrid-testcases-private/tree/develop/shell_ext` and not executed regularly for regression.
+We usually execute it in a full test.
+In `Shell_ext`, only a partial test cases are related to HA.
+These HA cases require variable number of test servers instead of only two.

-In this document, I will only introduce the first kind of test.
-And this kind of test is almost the same as shell test.
-For the second kind of test, it will be introduced in shell_ext test guide.
+In this document, I will only introduce the first one `HA shell` which is also an extension of SHELL test cases.
+For the second one `Shell_ext`, it will be introduced in seperated guide.

 Additionally, HA shell test is also a part of code coverage test.

 # 2 Tools Introduction